27 Places to See in Rome: A Local’s Guide to Rome in 2026

 10. Il Circo Massimo:

-The Circus Maximus is the most extensive construction for the spectacle of antiquity and one of the largest of all time.
-With theatres and amphitheaters, Roman circuses were the most important places of entertainment in Ancient Rome.
-They were extended enclosures where recreational activities, such as chariot races, took place.
+The Circus Maximus is the most extensive structure for the spectacle of antiquity and truly one of the largest of all time; you have surely seen it in many movies about Ancient Rome.
+Along with theaters and amphitheaters, Roman circuses were the absolute heartbeat of entertainment in Ancient Rome.

 Opening Times: daily from 9.30 am to 7 pm in summer and till 4.30 pm in winter.